 The application types “Browser (Installed)” and “Mobile Browser” (WAI-ARIA Connector) allow using the installed web browsers directly.
 WAI-ARIA tags identify the several elements of the web page.
-Currently versions of the following clients are supported:
+Currently Fabasoft app.test can use the following browsers

 There are a few settings required on the browsers or systems.
 Apply the settings on the test clients directly.
 For each browser there is a Fabasoft app.test web browser extension.

 All required files for installation are either available via a public repository or are located inside the folder jsadaptor of the installation directory of the app.test agent or the eclipse installation